hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 ```

-_Note: You'll notice that the flag '-p' specifies that we should use a v1 connection profile  to connect to the running v1.0 Fabric._
+_Note: The flag '-p' specifies the type of connection profile to use to connect to the runtime {{site.data.conrefs.hlf_full}} ._

 After approximately 30 seconds or so, the business network should have been deployed to your local {{site.data.conrefs.hlf_full}}.
 You should see output as follows: